nobodino/slackware-from-scratch/README.md

 # slackware-from-scratch

-Describe how to build SFS or slackware from scratch with a small set of scripts.
+This memo describes how to build SFS or slackware from scratch with a small set of scripts.

 To begin with, when it's the first time you use these scripts, you have to do the following things.